📊 Industry Insights

 A SEP-IRA limits contributions to 25% of compensation.
 A Solo 401(k) allows both employee deferrals ($23K, or $30.5K if over 50) AND employer contributions up to 25% — for a total of $66K+ per year in 2026.
 These are IRS-published limits.
 The Solo 401(k) also allows Roth contributions and loans against the balance.
 Most consultants have the wrong retirement vehicle.

-Book Your Management Consulting Review →
+Book Foundation Review →

 Running a consulting business as an LLC past $80K net income +